 “Cement is manufactured through a closely controlled chemical combination of calcium, silicon, aluminum, iron and other ingredients.
 Common materials used to manufacture cement include limestone, shells, and chalk or marl combined with shale, clay, slate, blast furnace slag, silica sand, and iron ore.”

-Depending on the brand or pouring situation, some concrete manufacturers will include additives in the cement mix to help concrete cure faster or cure under unfavorable pouring conditions, such as cold weather or high humidity environments.
+Depending on the brand or pouring situation, some concrete manufacturers will include additives in the cement mix to help the concrete cure faster or cure under unfavorable pouring conditions, such as cold weather or high humidity environments.
 Typically, most mixes consist of 10-15% cement.

 Concrete curing is most dependent on how much water is added to the mix.
-Too much water, and the concrete will be very porous, leading to cracking and chipping.
-Not enough water, and the cement and aggregate won’t combine together.
+Too much water and the concrete will be very porous, leading to cracking and chipping.
+Not enough water and the cement and aggregate won’t combine together.
 High water-to-cement ratios are used when concrete needs to be fresh and malleable while curing.
 Low water-to-cement ratios are used for increased durability and tend to cure faster.
 Depending on the aggregate used, most cement mixes use 15-20% water.

 Sand is the most common form of aggregate, though nearly any rock-like material can be used so long as it is crushed.
 Even broken chunks of concrete are excellent as aggregate.
-When added to the mix, cement and water form a paste that binds the aggregate together in a process known as hydration.
-After all three are sufficiently mixed together, the newly-formed concrete can be poured and begin curing.
+When added to the mix, cement, and water form a paste that binds the aggregate together in a process known as hydration.
+After all three are sufficiently mixed together, the newly formed concrete can be poured and begin curing.

 Cement Curing Factors